Blog Profiles: Professional Development Blogs for Women of Color

 3. Emerging Practitioners In Philanthropy

-Emerging Practitioners in Philanthropy (EPIP) is a national network that strives to empower emerging leaders and elevate philanthropic practice in order to build a more just, equitable, and sustainable world.
+Emerging Practitioners in Philanthropy (EPIP) is a national network that strives to empower emerging leaders and elevate the practice of philanthropy in order to build a more just, equitable, and sustainable world.

 As an organization, EPIP sees a future where people of many different backgrounds and cultures live successful and complete lives with the support of a diverse, equitable, inclusive, and effective philanthropic sector.